pthalin/bittboy-fmsx/README.md

 Render mode        : many render modes are available with different
-			geometry that should covered all games requirements V-Sync             : vertical synchronisation (slow down the emulator) Clock frequency    : Dingux clock frequency, by default the value is set to 200Mhz, and should be enough for most of all games.
+			geometry that should covered all games requirements V-Sync             : vertical synchronisation (slow down the emulator) Clock frequency    : Clock frequency, by default the value is set to 200Mhz, and should be enough for most of all games.
 ```